pkboom/packer/ansible/readme.md

 - [x] git clone from github
 - [ ] configure db in .env
+- [ ] store file in public by www-date
+- [ ] store file in public by command
+- [ ] run to cache route
 - [ ] run github actions to git pull